top of page

 LITTLE SWALLOWS Friday mornings.
 Activities for under 5s.
 Call Nicky Contact Details on PDF copy on Home Page

 KEEP FIT Tuesdays, 10-11am.
 Call Jane Fray Contact Details on PDF copy on Home Page or Michaela Johnson Contact Details on PDF copy on Home Page.
-The class is designed to help improve your fitness, strength, balance and co-ordination to some great music!
+The class is designed to help improve your fitness, strength, balance and coordination to some great music!
 You work at your own pace.
-The first session is free; after that, the cost is £6 per session for a block monthly booking and £8.00 per session pay as you go.
+The first session is free; after that, the cost is £6 per session for a block monthly booking and £8 per session, pay as you go.

 THE MILLENNIUM HALL